 Carvedilol in clinical trials

 Carvedilol has been previously studied in clinical trials as a therapy for high blood pressure and heart failure.
 The common side effects of carvedilol therapy are dizziness, fatigue, headache, nausea, and slowness of movement.
 Carvedilol has been tested as a therapy for AD in one clinical trial so far.

 A Phase 4 study (NCT01354444), assessing whether carvedilol has a beneficial effect on an AD patient’s episodic memory (memory regarding personal facts and experiences) compared to a placebo group was completed in 2017.
-The study aimed to assess whether there was an improvement in memory and whether the 25 mg dose was safe and well tolerated in the patients, over the course of six months.
+The study aimed to assess whether there was an improvement in memory and whether the 25 mg oral dose was safe and well tolerated in the patients, over the course of six months.
 The memory of the patients was tested using Hopkins Verbal Learning Test (HVLT), prior to the start of treatment (baseline), and after three and six months of treatment.
 The trial also measured if carvedilol affected the level of amyloid-beta by taking a cerebrospinal fluid (CSF) sample at the beginning and at the end of the study period (after six months).

 Note: Alzheimer’s News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.